 What are Spurs and why do people use them?

-Spurs are a metal tool attached to the heel of riding boots for the purpose of making a horse move forward.
 The Bob Ewing Custom Rasp Spurs allows the rider to give subtle signals to the horse that can be almost invisible to the watching eye.
 They're usually used to back up a rider’s natural aids (seat, hands, leg and voice) on horses that need more motivation

 When Bob Ewing Custom Spurs are used correctly, they can improve your horse’s responsiveness.
 But, improper use of spurs can spark fear and resentment.
 Wearing spurs doesn’t mean you have to use them.
 They should only be used when you need to reinforce cues from your legs.
 The different types of spurs may look different, but they all include the same parts or components.
 Parts of a Bob Ewing Custom Rasp Spur